Belinda Gombachika

 Belinda Thandizo Chimphamba Gombachika is a Malawian academic who became the Deputy Vice-Chancellor for Kamuzu University of Health Sciences in Blantyre.

 Life

 Gombachika's father was Brown Chimphamba.
-He had been an academic, a UN diplomat and the University of Malawi's vice-chancellor.
+He had been an academic, a United Nations diplomat and the University of Malawi's vice-chancellor.

 She has published scholarly articles including "HIV and Sexual and Reproductive Health for Couples Living with HIV in Rural Southern Malawi" which she, and others, published in 2013.

-In 2017 President Peter Mutharika made a number of important appointments.
+In 2017, President Peter Mutharika made a number of important appointments.
 Wandika Phiri became the head of the county's prisons, Mercy Pindani was made the Principal of the Kamuzu College of nursing and Gombachika became the vice-principal.
-She and Pindani began their new roles in July.
+She and Pindani began their new roles in July 2017.

-In 2019 the University of Malawi was reassembled.
-The college where she had been vice-Principal was merged with the college of Medicine to create a new university.
-The Kamuzu University of Health Sciences was based in Blantyre with the President as vice-chancellor.
+In 2019, the University of Malawi was reassembled.
+The college where Gombachika had been vice-principal was merged with the college of Medicine to create a new university.
+The Kamuzu University of Health Sciences was based in Blantyre, with the President as vice-chancellor.